-TechMapz.com has become increasingly visible across Google search results for tech news, AI updates, cybersecurity explainers, and trending digital topics.
-However, this visibility has raised an important question:
+TechMapz.com has recently become more visible in Google search results for topics like tech news, AI updates, cybersecurity explainers, and trending digital discussions.
+This increased visibility raises an important question for readers: whether the site is a legitimate and trustworthy tech information source or simply another SEO-driven content platform.

 Before assessing trust or safety, we must first define what TechMapz actually is.